Our coastline: Cape Byron to South Golden Beach

-Planning for our coastline has started under the NSW Government's new coastal legislation.
-The planning will include the preparation of a new Coastal Management Program(s) or CMP.
+Planning for our coastline has started under the NSW Government's new coastal legislation, which involves the preparation of a Coastal Management Program(s) or CMP.

 A CMP is a plan of action for Council to:

 - maintain or improve recreational amenity and resilience

 Existing coastal management activities and previous Coastal Zone Management Plans will be revised.